mr-saoirse/funkyprompt/README.md

 # Welcome

 Welcome to `funkyprompt`.
-This is a lightweight library for building agent systems by the principle of _Object Orientated Generation_ (OOG).
+This is a lightweight library for building large language model based agent systems by the principle of _Object Orientated Generation_ (OOG).
 This is a simple idea that says that we only need to focus on objects to build agentic systems.
 The foal of funkyprompt is _to enable seamless development of data rich agentic systems_.

 There are actually only two abstractions that are important for working with large language models.

-1. The messages stack, a collection of messages with specific roles.
-The system message may be considered special in some models
+1. The **message stack**, a collection of messages with specific _roles_.
+The _system_ role may be considered special in some models/apis
-2. The function stack, a list of functions often described in a Json Schema, that can be called by the language model
+2. The **function stack**, a list of functions often described in a Json Schema, that can be called by the language model

-In `funkyprompt` both of these stacks are always treated as dynamic inside a Runner's execution loop.
+In `funkyprompt` both of these stacks are always treated as _dynamic_ inside a Runner's _execution loop_.
 Reasoning is carried out by starting with a system prompt (always rendered as clean Markdown) and following the trail of function calls until completion.
 It should be possible to activate and recruit new functions during the execution loop.

 Objects are represents by Pydantic or Markdown and their is an invertible mapping between these two representations.

-OOG observes three things;
+Object Orientated Generation observes three things;

-1. Top level metadata or doc string for the system level prompt
+1. Top level metadata or doc string on the Pydantic object for the _system level_ prompt
-2. Fields with descriptions that managed structured output
+2. Fields with descriptions that managed structured output as well as additional prompting in data rich systems
-3. Class methods or auxillary API methods defined for the type
+3. Class methods or auxillary API methods defined for the type for use in function calling

 Here is a trivially simple example object (agent)...